deepspaceip/dipt-quic-workbench/readme.md

 - `ack_eliciting_threshold`: The number of ACK-eliciting packets an endpoint may receive without immediately sending an ACK.
 A high value is useful when expecting long streams of information from the server without sending anything back from the client.
-- `fixed_congestion_window` (optional): If provided, disables congestion control and uses a fixed congestion window size in bytes.
+- `congestion_controller`: The congestion control algorithm to use.
+  Currently supported options: new_reno, cubic, bbr, ecn_reno, no_cc
+- `initial_congestion_window_packets`: If provided, the initial congestion window is set to the value times the base datagram size (1200 bytes).
+Default configuration is 10.
+  If used in combination with no_cc, this value is used as a fixed congestion window.

 ## Command line arguments